Sorry, you need to enable JavaScript to visit this website.

 The GLRI agencies will continue to update publicly available online information about GLRI and will seek new ways to communicate about the program and status of ongoing work.
 The agencies will continue to communicate scientific findings broadly to help inform and prioritize future work.

-Engagement
+Community Engagement

 Partnerships

 The GLRI agencies will continue to draw from clearly communicated priorities and actions identified in Lakewide Action and Management Plans and Biodiversity Conservation Strategies by Lake Partnerships and other Great Lakes Water Quality Agreement activities to influence annual planning and project selection.
 In selecting the best combination of programs and projects, GLRI agencies will continue to consult with the Great Lakes states, Tribes and Indian Nations.
-The GLRI agencies will also continue to work with Tribal governments in the spirit of self-determination and consistent with federal Indian trust responsibilities to support Tribal priorities that are consistent with GLRI goals and objectives (see Tribal Programs).
+The GLRI agencies will also continue to work with Tribal governments in the spirit of self-determination and consistent with federal Indian trust responsibilities to support Tribal priorities that are consistent with GLRI goals and objectives (see Tribal Programs and Federal-State Partnerships).

-Climate-Resilient and Sustainable Projects
+Resilient and Sustainable Projects

 Science-Based Adaptive Management